fbpx

-It’s quite obvious that sellers are pressing “send” on their sales engagement platforms way too haphazardly.
-I call this the “Drinking Bird Effect”.
+Sellers press “send” on their sales engagement platforms way too haphazardly.
+I call this the “Drinking Bird Effect.”
 Homer Simpson would get the drinking bird to do his work for him.
-This is unfortunately what sellers are doing with their prospecting.
+This is, unfortunately, what sellers are doing with their prospecting.

 Archetypes of buyers